cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 Databases must be closed in order to back up, so if you are backing up while an application is opened, the corresponding DB files will not be included in the backup.
-Cloudpilot will notify you if this happens.
+CloudpilotEmu will notify you if this happens.

 Backing up databases interacts with PalmOS, and there is a (very) slim chance of crashing the emulator, depending on the state of the virtual device when the backup is